 Spark is committed to ensuring that each shareholder who invests in Spark has the right to vote on major decisions that may change the nature of the Company.
-All of Spark's shareholders have the right to one vote per share.
+All of Spark's shareholders have the right to one vote per share and voting at the annual meeting is conducted by poll.